 International Street Food

-Besides the many different ethnic restaurants, such as Vietnamese cuisine, Mexican or Japanese sushi, why not seek out a place with many different dishes from around the world.
+Besides the many different ethnic restaurants, such as Vietnamese cuisine, Mexican or Japanese sushi and matcha tea, why not seek out a place with many different dishes from around the world.

 Visit Exmouth Market and its 32 street food stalls.
 The market is held on weekdays from 11am to 2pm and there are shops along the street as well, offering food, beauty treatments and jewellery.